-Develop advocacy skills to empower students to call for positive change, both on the national and local level.
+Develop advocacy skills to empower themselves and their communities to call for positive change, both on the national and local level.

 Voice concerns with legislators on issues of human life and dignity in the U.S. and internationally.

-Discover new ways of growing in faith, studies, and future work through Catholic social ministry and advocacy.
+Discover new ways of growing in faith and future work through integral human development and advocacy.

-Share their experiences of their lives of faith with leaders and fellow students.
+Share the experiences of their lives of faith with leaders and fellow young adults.